danielrs/dotfiles-legacy/README.md

 2. **bin/**

-	A folder that can contain scripts and executables that are added to environment PATH by `dotpkg login`.
+	A folder that can contain scripts and executables that are added to environment PATH by `dotpkg env`.

 The structure of other files is not predefined.